 Likewise, nothing fits the ‘unnecessary’ category more than lawn chemicals which are completely uncalled-for and they destroy habitat for our ground-nesting bees.
 70% of our native bees nest in the ground.
 These useless and dangerous chemicals kill pollinators many other beneficial insects.

 With the constant loss of habitat, pollinators and birds need to find sanctuary in our yards.
-Let’s recognize and safeguard homeowners who are making better choices.
 Pollinator Friendly Yards are a part of the solution to a big problem and we need help and protection.
-Pollinators and birds deserve to have a refuge native-plant-habitat yards.
+Pollinators and birds deserve to have a refuge in native-plant-habitat yards.

 Thank you for considering this.
 We can all work to save pollinators from extinction and we’ll be saving humanity in the process.

 Leaf blowers 300x more polluting than a car: